 Treno is a recent graduate of Queen’s University, with a degree in Geography and Planning, a certificate in planning and a minor in Global Development Studies.
 Looking to be the change he wants to see in his community, Treno co-founded Fumes Rolling Papers in July 2020 with his two brothers, a venture important to him due to the lack of Black ownership in the legal cannabis industry, like many other industries, and because he hopes to destigmatize the views surrounding cannabis, as it helps Treno to treat his epilepsy.

 In his free time, Treno enjoys investing, crypto, sports and anything related to self-improvement.
-His favourite passtime, however, is spending quality time with his mother and family.
+His favourite pastime, however, is spending quality time with his mother and family.

 “I feel incredibly fortunate to have the opportunity to work in my hometown and community, and use my education and lived experience to have a positive impact on underrepresented peoples and communities, but even more so to do it with an organization that advocates and fights for a cause that aligns so well with the views and believes of my own.”

-Elissama Menezes is Inspiring Communities’ Project Co-Lead.
-She will be responsible for conducting Social Research and Development through a participative, experiential learning approach to improve the sense of belonging among newcomers.
+Elissama Menezes is a Project Co-Lead with Inspiring Communities.
+Sheis responsible for conducting Social Research and Development through a participative, experiential learning approach to improve the sense of belonging among newcomers.